-The world's busiest attractions without the crowds
+Exclusive tours offer behind-the-scenes access to world's busiest attractions

 MoMA runs a select number of one-hour private guided tours conducted by a museum lecturer starting at $63 per person with a minimum requirement of 10 people to seal the deal.

-Chonghua Palace (Beijing)
+Shu Fang Zhai Palace (Beijing)

-The Forbidden City may not be as forbidden as it was a century ago, but within this sprawling Beijing complex lies the Chonghua Palace, an architectural marvel that remains very much off limits to the general public.
+The Forbidden City may not be as forbidden as it was a century ago, but within this sprawling Beijing complex lies Shu Fang Zhai Palace, an architectural marvel that remains very much off-limits to the general public.

-Those interested in a 30-minute look inside, however, can obtain private access to the palace (only on good weather days to protect its gold-brick floors) by booking select tours like National Geographic Expeditions Inside China ($6,995 for a 13-day journey from Beijing to Shanghai).
+Those interested in a look inside, however, can obtain private access to the palace by booking select tours like Peregrine Travel's China Elite Tour ($6,687 for an 11-day journey from Beijing to Shanghai).

-Emperor Yongzheng built this "palace of double glory" in 1727 so that his tea loving heir-designate, Emperor Qianlong, could hold elaborate banquets each Lunar New Year.

-With a spectacular collection of meticulously preserved furnishings, this forgotten palace provides a revealing snapshot of life in the Qianlong period.
+Built in the 15th century, the Shu Fang Zhai was used as a study by Emperor Qianlong, one of the most celebrated leaders of the Qing dynasty.

 The Sistine Chapel (Vatican City)